Stephen-Tellis/self_driving_project/README.md

 # The Self Driving project
-Self-driving algorithms on a simulated car.
+Testing control algorithms on a simulated car.
 Readability is valued over efficiency.

 ## Examples

-### 1. Self Driving with the Pure-Pursuit controller
+### 1. Driving with the Pure-Pursuit controller
 ![](demo/pure_pursuit.gif)

-### 2. Self Driving with the Stanley controller
+### 2. Driving with the Stanley controller
 ![](demo/stanley.gif)

 ## Deps